IsraelW18/CarSphere/README.md

 # CarSphere web app
-# Owner: Israel Wasserman (im.vaserman@gmail.com)
+# Developed by Israel Wasserman (im.vaserman@gmail.com)
-Description: Application for Cars review
-Technical details:
+Overview:
+CarSphere is a user-friendly web application designed for car enthusiasts to explore, review, and manage car models.
+It combines Python and Flask for backend functionality, Jinja2 templating for dynamic HTML rendering, and SQLAlchemy for database management with SQLite.
+Technology Stack:
-   * languages: Python, HTML (jinja2), JavaScript
+ * Languages: Python, HTML (Jinja2), JavaScript
  * Framework: Flask
-   * DB: SQLite using SQLAlchemy
+ * Database: SQLite with SQLAlchemy

-Functional Information:
- * The application allows users to:
-   - Sign-Up/Login.
-   - Adding reviews for several Car models.
-   - Generate an AI review, this feature connects to an external AI API service.
+Key Features:
+ * User Authentication: Sign-Up/Login functionality for secure user access.
+ * Car Reviews: Users can add reviews for various car models and even generate AI-driven reviews through integration with an external AI API service.
-   - Admin functionality: admin users can also edit the Cars catalog by add/removing cars items using a dedicated User interface.
+ * Admin Tools: Admin users can manage the car catalog, adding or removing car models through a dedicated user interface.

-How to use:
+Usage Instructions:
+Download the repository and set up a virtual environment.
+Install dependencies from requirements.txt.
+Run the application and access it via http://127.0.0.1:5000.
+Here is how to do it step-by-step:
- * Download the Repository
+ * Download the Repository from Git-hub
- * Go to project location
+ * Go to project location on your PC
- * In terminal run the following commands:
+ * open a terminal and run the following commands:
     - 'python -m venv venv'
     - (Windows) 'venv\Scripts\activate'
     - (macOS/Linux) 'source venv/bin/activate'